 The Federal Communications Commission (FCC) was established by the Communications Act of 1934 as an independent U.S. government agency and is directly responsible to Congress.
-The FCC regulates interstate (between states) and international communications by radio, television, wire, satellite and cable in all of the 50 states, the District of Columbia and U.S. possessions.
+The FCC regulates interstate (between states) and international communications by radio, television, wire, satellite and cable in all of the 50 states, the District of Columbia and U.S. territories.

 Five Commissioners direct the FCC.
 They are appointed by the President and confirmed by the Senate.
 Only three Commissioners can be of the same political party at any given time and none can have a financial interest in any Commission-related business.
 The President selects one of the Commissioners to serve as Chairperson.
 All Commissioners, including the Chairperson, have five-year terms, except when filling an unexpired term.